 Attempt to contact your DNA relatives near and far.
 (Many don't respond.)

 There is a possibility of exposing individual-level information.

-Potentially assist medical research and indirectly benefit from discoveries.
+Potentially assist medical research and perhaps indirectly benefit from any discoveries.

 Your data could be made public or disclosed to insurance companies.

 Possibly manage risk through better lifestyle choices.

 It may be more difficult to get life, disability, or long term care insurance.
 (GINA only protects against genetic discrimination in employment.)

 Prepare for the possibility of serious diseases/facilitate conversations with your healthcare provider(s).

 Oversharing of relatives' information.
 Your participation could expose relatives to potential risks that they aren't aware of or don't consent to.